bedrock-adam/tab/README.md

 # Tab Coding Exercise

+## Solution Outline

-Calculator constructor with augmented prototype offers a higher level object oriented interface and also good encapsulation (and hiding) of input stream data.
+Calculator constructor (with augmented prototype) offers a higher level object oriented interface to solution and promotes good encapsulation (and hiding) of input stream data.

-This higher level interface then calls into a lower level, purely functional core library (for fun).
+The higher level interface then calls into a lower level, purely functional core library (for fun).